 These assessments should include a review of their immunisation needs.

-The 'Green Book' Immunisation Against Infectious Diseases gives information on immunisation for employees in general practice.
-Guidance is provided on the immunisations that may be appropriate for different groups of staff depending on their role and place of work.
+The 'Green Book' Immunisation Against Infectious Diseases gives information on immunisation for staff in general practice.
+Guidance is provided on the immunisations that may be appropriate for different groups of staff.
+This depends on their role and place of work.

 Vaccinations for all staff in contact with patients

 Everyone who has direct contact with patients, including reception staff, should be up to date with their routine immunisations: